 Individuals who have suffered from an ischemic stroke have a 31% survival rate and experience around 70% of full recovery within 3-6 months.
 On the other hand, hemorrhagic stroke survivors have a 24% survival rate and tend to have much slower recovery periods.

 Although ageing brains are still capable of self-repair after a stroke, elderly patients are more likely to develop disabilities.
-Existing health conditions, stroke severity, and biological sex may also influence an elderly patient’s potential for a full recovery.
+Existing health conditions, stroke severity, age, gender as well as motivation and commitment to stroke recovery exercises play a role in an elderly patient’s potential for a full recovery.

-Preventing a second stroke is critical to survival.
+Preventing a second stroke is critical to survival and the quality of life for stroke patients.
 Research suggests that individuals are at higher risk of experiencing a second stroke within 3 months of the initial stroke.
 It is important to closely monitor ageing loved ones during this time since a recurrent stroke may lead to severe brain damage and other medical complications.
-Read our stroke rehabilitation guide to know more about post-stroke treatment and care options, and our home care guide for stroke if your loved ones are recovering at home.
+Read our stroke rehabilitation guide to know more about post-stroke treatment and care options, including preventing recurrence, and our home care guide for stroke for care tips to help your loved ones recover from a stroke at home.

 - Virtual Care – For 24/7 virtual support and remote monitoring of clients who experienced a mild stroke.